Coldcard/coldcard-paper-wallet-templator/README.md

 # Templator for Coldcard Paper Wallets

 Just looking for some cool paper wallet templates?
-Go to [output subdir](output) and take any of the PDF files for use on Coldcard.
+Go to [outputs subdir](outputs) and take any of the PDF files for use on Coldcard.
 You can view them with normal PDF programs, but they have been specially prepared for editing by the Coldcard.